wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.0.5 - 03/09/2013 =
+* Added: the ability to automatically insert the widget box in the footer if the option is checked in the setting page.
+* Fixed: a bug that the same ID attribute was applied to the aside tags.
+* Changed: a filter name that the plugin internally uses to make the names consistent.

 = 1.0.4.9 - 03/04/2013 =
 * Changed: the Access Rights option not to appear for members other than administrators.